Best RN to BSN Programs in Oklahoma (Online & Campus) – 2021 Rankings

 • Proof of residency of one of the SARA-approved states

-What are the 5 Best Accredited RN to BSN Programs in Oklahoma (Online & Campus) for 2020?
+What are the 5 Best Accredited RN to BSN Programs in Oklahoma for 2021?

 Program Overview: Established in 1976, SWOSU’s nursing school offers a fine blend of theory and practical experiences.
 Its programs are offered with more clinical hours than usual, thereby preparing students with job ready skills.
 This RN to BSN program is a 100% online program that expands your ADN knowledge by providing training in nursing leadership, community health and research.
 Although campus visits are not required, you are welcome to use the resources of the nursing school whenever you want.
 This program starts five times in one calendar year (twice each in spring and fall and once in summer), allowing students considerable flexibility to enter anytime of the year.
 Once enrolled, courses are offered in 8-week terms and this online program follows the same academic calendar as an on-campus in terms of holidays and breaks.